the-sourdough-repository/the-sourdough-repository.github.io/2021-01-06-partial-wholewheat-bread.md

 - 250 gr extra-coarse stoneground wholewheat flour (or any type of brown flour you'd like, including spelt).
 - 550 gr strong white flour
-- 700 gr water (75%)
+- 600 gr water (75%)
 - 280 gr sourdough starter (35%); can be lowered to 250 gr if preferred.
 - 16 gr salt (2%)

+## Quick procedure

+Fermentation: 4.5h-5h, with 3 sets of folds 20 minutes apart for the first hour.
+Shaping, then proofing overnight in the fridge for 8-9 hours.
+Baking at 240 degrees with steam for 20 minutes, then 210 degrees without steam for 30 minutes.

 ## Procedure

-The base procedure is the same as I described for the 100% white sourdough bread, with some changes I'll describe below.
+The basic procedure is the same as I described for the 100% white sourdough bread, with some changes I'll describe below.

 Since this bread has wholewheat flour, which tends to make bread more dense, I find that increasing the water content improves the result.
 To keep the dough easy to handle and shape by hand, I make the following changes: